cocohomelab/cocohomelab/Cybersecurity Fundamental.md

 - Do you have any exp. with powerShell?
 - How do you check listening ports?
 - How to check network state in linux?
+- How to check process spawning in windows?

 ### Security Foundations
 - What is the CIA Traid?